mahrusj2828/sep11-freedom-project/tool/learning-log.md

 * Placing different downloaded sounds in different points of time to make the song sound better
 * Figuring out if I can make the same sound play at different points multiple times in the same row
 * Going to add some sounds that make its sound like there is something lurking

+02/11/24
+* Tweaked some of the sounds to fit into the right places
+* Going to add one or two more sounds to my song
+* Going to start using Zdog as my Beyond MVP after I finish my song

 <!--
 * Links you used today (websites, videos, etc)